 Pet shop licence

-The keeping and running of a pet shop is controlled by the Pet Animals Act 1951.
+If you want to keep a pet shop, you need to get a licence from us.
+Keeping and running a pet shop is controlled by the Pet Animals Act 1951.

-Officers inspect the premises to check compliance with general health and safety requirements and also the welfare of the animals prior to issuing of the licence.
+Before issuing a licence, officers inspect the premises to check it complies with general health and safety requirements.
+They also check the welfare of the animals.

-Licences for pet shops may be issued provided the applicant is not disqualified under any of the following Acts:
+Licences for pet shops can be issued as long as the applicant is not disqualified under any of the following Acts:

 - The Protection of Animals (Cruelty to Dogs) (Scotland) Act 1934

-In addition to the standard conditions a licence may also contain special conditions that are only applicable to your premises.
+Each licence has standard conditions which must be met.
+Your licence may also have special conditions that are only applicable to your premises.

-Where a licence is granted that licence and any subsequent licence will expire on the 31st December of the year to which it relates and must be renewed before that date if the premises are to continue as a pet shop.
+Where a licence is granted, that licence and any subsequent licence will expire on the 31 December of the year to which it relates.
+It must be renewed before that date if you want to continue running the premises as a pet shop.

-Before being granted a licence the applicant must be able to demonstrate to our Authorised Officer:
+Before being granted a licence, you must be able to demonstrate that:

-- that they are suitably qualified to keep animals with regard to the type and number proposed to be kept,
+- you are suitably qualified to keep animals of the type and number you are proposing to keep

-- that the animals will be kept in accommodation that is suitable in respect of construction, size, temperature, lighting, ventilation and cleanliness,
+- that the animals will be kept in accommodation that is of a suitable construction, size, temperature, lighting, ventilation and cleanliness

-- that animals will be adequately supplied with suitable food, drink and bedding materials and (so far as is necessary) visited at suitable intervals,
+- that the animals will have adequate food, drink and bedding materials

-- that a register containing a description of any animal received on the premises, the animals age and sex, the date of acquisition and departure and the source from which the animals are received, and that the register will be available for inspection at all times by a Licensing Inspector or by a veterinary Surgeon or Veterinary Practitioner authorised by us,
+- that you will keep a register containing a description of any animal received on the premises, the animals' age and sex, the date of acquisition and departure and the source from which the animals are received

-- no animal will be sold to a child under the age of 12 years
+- you will not sell any animal to a child under 12

-- any person found guilty of keeping a pet shop without a licence may be subject to a fine not exceeding £500 or to three months imprisonment or both,
+- If you are found guilty of keeping a pet shop without a licence, you could be fined up to £500 or sent to prison for three months or both

-- any person found guilty of failing to comply with their licence conditions may be subject to a fine not exceeding £500 or to three months imprisonment or both,
+- If you are found guilty of failing to comply with the conditions of your licence, you could be fined up to £500 or sent to prison for three months or both

-- any person found guilty of obstructing or delaying an Inspector, or authorised Veterinary Surgeon or Veterinary Practitioner in the exercising of their powers of entry may be fined up to a maximum of £500,
+- If you are found guilty of obstructing or delaying entry by an Inspector, authorised Veterinary Surgeon or Veterinary Practitioner you could be fined up to a maximum of £500

-- If found guilty under this Act, the defendant's licence may be cancelled and they may be disqualified from keeping a pet shop for such length of time as the Court thinks fit
+- If you are found guilty under this Act, your licence may be cancelled and you may be disqualified from keeping a pet shop for as long as the Court thinks fit